24jmwangi/streamlit2/README.md

-# streamlit2 - With furhte customizations
+# Streamlit2 - With further customizations
 Experiment with streamlit

 <!--  -->